Child Passports Made Simple for Busy Parents

 In-person submission

-Processing times start once documents are received for acceptance facility
+Processing times start once documents are received by the acceptance facility

 Mandatory U.S. Government Fees (Child DS-11)